 Location: 2830 Neptune Road in Kissimmee, Florida

-Timing: Spirit of the Swamp is open Monday-Saturday; tours are by reservation only
+Timing: Open Monday-Saturday; tours are by reservation only

 Options: Tours are available for 1 hour, 1.5 hours, or 2 hours